liyunqianggyn/Awesome-LLMs-Pruning/concepts/other_concepts.md

 ### Layer or Depth pruning
 Layer pruning is a technique to remove entire layers from the model.
 It is a coarse-grained pruning method, which may be very effective in some cases.
-In contrast, depth pruning is a fine-grained pruning method, which removes channels or neurons from each layer.
+In contrast, width pruning is a fine-grained pruning method, which removes channels or neurons from each layer.